 Coronavirus Disease 2019, also known as COVID-19, is a new disease caused by a novel (or new) coronavirus that has not previously been seen in humans.
-While the COVID-19 outbreak began in China, it is now spreading worldwide.
+While the COVID-19 outbreak began in China, it has now spreading worldwide.
 Although a vaccine for COVID-19 was recently approved, it is not widely accessible to the public yet.
 View more FAQs related to what you need to know about COVID-19 and your risk.

 The virus that causes COVID-19 is thought to spread mainly from person-to-person.
 Someone who is actively sick with COVID-19 can spread the illness to others.
 That is why the CDC recommends that these patients be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer pose a risk of infecting others.

 What are the symptoms?

 Symptoms may appear 2-14 days after exposure, and can include: